alexeygridnev/virtual-interpreter/README.md

 # virtual-interpreter
 AI solution to translate your voice messages into other languages - in your own voice!
-Try a web demo here - https://ffts.short.gy/ai-interpreter

 Only locally-runnable models, no calls to external APIs.
 After the models are downloaded, can be run completely offline.